AeroPress Vs French Press | Which’s Better?

 • A French press takes around 10 minutes to brew a cup of coffee (From bean to brew)

-If you’re buying a device for solo use, and one or two cups is enough at a time.
-Then an aero press is going to be a great choice!
+If you’re buying a device for traveling purposes or for solo use.
+Then an Aeropress is going to be a great choice!

 • The capacity of Aeropress is typically around 10 oz.

-• An Aero press is faster- Can brew a cup of java within a minute.
+• An Aero press is faster- Can brew a cup of java within 1-2 minutes.

 Mr. Adler concluded a motive behind inventing an aero press: